-2.3 Grade point average (GPA)
+2.4 Grade point average (GPA)

 Your grade point average (GPA) should be 2.0 or better according to the German grade system (where a lower number is better).
 If your GPA is worse than 2.0 but better than 2.6, your application might still be successful.
-If your GPA is 2.6 or worse, your application will not be successful.
+The board of examiners will then check whether your GPA across the modules most relevant for the M.Sc.
+Applied Statistics (e.g. in statistics, mathematics, and quantitative methods) is 2.0 or better and only comparatively irrelevant modules led to the worse overall GPA.
+If, however, your GPA is 2.6 or worse, your application will not be successful.
 There is no remedy for a worse GPA than 2.5.
 To convert your local GPA to the German GPA, please use the following formula: